oysbre/D365tools/README.md

 - Installs latest SSMS, AgentRansack, 7Zip, Chrome, AzCopy, Notepad++ and Powershell modules D365fo.tools, NuGet, PowerShellGet.
 - Installs/update Visual C++ redist needed for 10.0.36 and up
 - Add powershellscript "DownloadWithAzCopy.ps1" to Desktop to download files from LCS fast
+- Add powershellscript "RestoreBACPAC.ps1" to Desktop to restore BACPAC faster
 - Add powershellscripts to Desktop to Start & Stop D365 dependent services, DBSync and unset READONLY flag on XML,RDL and LOG files.
 - Set the Windows account passwordpolicy to never expire
 - Sets WinDefender rules that excludes D365 processes and files